 We are a fife and drum corps for young people who live in the Finger Lakes region.
 We practice in Ithaca, NY, but our members are young people, ages 8-18, from anywhere in the greater Finger Lakes area.
 No experience is necessary!

-Members of fife and drum corps do amazing things that others will never have the opportunity to do (see below in our History).
+Members of fife and drum corps do amazing things that others will never have the opportunity to do (see below in "History").
 We visit historical places, play in unique parades and events, and become friends with other young people of all ages!

 Being a member of a fife and drum corps is an experience your child will remember forever.
 Join us for music instruction, friendships, and fun!